Beyzanur Aslan

-Beyzanur Aslan (born 28 September 2001) is an Azerbaijaniani professional footballer, who plays for the Istanbul-based club Fenerbahçe S.K. in the Turkish Women's Football Super League.
+Beyzanur Aslan (born 28 September 2001) is an Azerbaijanian professional footballer, who plays for the Istanbul-based club Fenerbahçe S.K. in the Turkish Women's Football Super League.

 Private life

 Beyzanur Aslan was born on 28 September 2000.
 She grew up in Antalya, Turkey.

 Club career

 Aslan started her career as a defender in the youth team of 1207 Antalya Spor.
 She played in the A-team of her hometome club in the Turkish Women's First Football League, before she transferred to the newly established Istanbul-based club Fenerbahçe.